adrivargas/Challenge-Back-End/README.md

 3. Check for the presence of an error.
 If it exists, set a class property to the error, then throw an exception.

+4. ANSWER: Check for the presence of an error.
+If it exists, set a class property to the error, then throw an exception.

+##EXAMPLE CODE:
+function handleErrors(response) {
+  if (response.error) {
+    throw new Error(response.error);
+  }
+  return response.data;
+}

 6. You have two classes: a database driver and an email driver.
 Both classes need to set errors so that your front-end interface displays any errors that transpire on your platform.